 I must not have prepped well enough as the white paint began to chip off around the edges after a while.
-The chipping didn’t look much like shabby chic or farmhouse decor or anything nice so the vase was relegated to the closet.
+The chipping didn’t look much like shabby chic or farmhouse decor or anything nice, so the vase was relegated to the closet.

 Recently my husband got a hold of it.
-He sanded the vase down, added a little texture fixing where the chips were jagged and sealed it.
+He sanded the vase down, added a little texture, fixing where the chips were jagged and sealed it.
 Voila!
 I have an amazing vase now!

 We all want to be a conqueror, but we don’t want anything to conquer.” – Joyce Meyer

 By nature, I try and take the easy route.
 Who wants to suffer anyway?
-Whether it’s not fully prepping a vase and then hiding it away when the finish begins chipping off or trying to escape those hard life lessons that include exercising the muscles of faith, patience, and endurance.
+Whether it’s not fully prepping a vase and then hiding it away when the paint begins chipping off or trying to escape those hard life lessons that include exercising the muscles of faith, patience, and endurance.
 During those times of being stretched, I want to escape and hide from or avoid it all completely.

 I have gone through stages of learning as we all do.
 Stages of unbelief and then experiencing what God can do.